- 1Spain: An attractive country for investment

 - Case II: Partial attribution of the income of the nonresident entity:

-In the rest of cases in which the transparency rules apply, the taxpayer must attribute in its tax base only the income of the nonresident entity deriving from:
+In the rest of cases in which the transparency rules apply, the taxpayer must attribute in its tax base only the income of the nonresident entity or permanent establishment6 deriving from:

 - Ownership of real estate or rights in rem on them, unless such real estate is used for a business activity or has been assigned to another nonresident group company (as defined in Article 42 of the Commercial Code).

-- Share in equity and transfer to third parties of capital (with certain exceptions, such as financial assets held in order to meet statutory requirements, etc.).
+- Share in equity and transfer to third parties of capital (with certain exceptions, such as financial assets held in order to meet statutory requirements, etc.).7

 - Capitalization and insurance operations, the beneficiary of which is the entity itself.